 3. Whether the above requirement for the UPF is applicable also for periodic reporting?
 If not, what are reasons?

-SA2 Reply: UPF is not required to report minimal and maximum measurement results for packet delay for event-based reporting when the minimum waiting timer is over or in periodic reports.
+SA2 Reply: UPF is not required to report minimal measurement results for packet delay for event-based reporting when the minimum waiting timer is over or in periodic reports.